 This east BLT dip has all the things you love in a good BLT— crispy bacon, ice-cold lettuce, juicy tomatoes and creamy fresh mayonnaise!
 Made in about 15 minutes for the best appetizer dip for parties!

-This BLT dip recipe has recently become my go to cream cheese dip for parties.
-Every time I have make the bacon, lettuce and tomato dip it disappears completely! (note to self: make a double batch!!)
+This BLT dip recipe has recently become my go-to cream cheese dip for parties.
+Every time I have made the bacon, lettuce and tomato dip it disappears completely! (note to self: make a double batch!!)

 Cool creamy dip with a little bit of tanginess from the mayonnaise.
 I doctor it up with crunchy bacon, juicy tomatoes and crisp lettuce give one of my favorite sandwiches life in a dip!